KimKiHyuk/terraform-boilerplate/README.md

 This boilerplate takes into account REST API.
-So if you want to use variable as a file, check out this documentation
+So if you want to use variable as a file, you should create **.tfvars

 https://tg4.solutions/how-to-use-terraform-tfvars/